Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 ## Convert text fields with media links to media libraries

 By default, page type and module class fields with the _Text_ data type and the _Media selection_ [form control](https://docs.xperience.io/x/0A_RBg) from the source instance are converted to plain _Text_ fields in the target instance.
-You can instead configure the Migration Tool to convert these fields to the _Media files_ data type and use the _Media file selector_ form component.
+You can instead configure the Kentico Migration Tool to convert these fields to the _Media files_ data type and use the _Media file selector_ form component.

 * Attachment links (containing a `getattachment` handler) are migrated as [attachments](#attachments) and changed to the _Media files_ data type.
 * Media file links (containing a `getmedia` handler) are changed to the _Media files_ data type.
 It is expected that the media library containing the targeted file has been migrated.